Node#

 Install#

-are installed with either NPM, Yarn, PNPM, or Bun (depending on the lockfile detected).
+All dependencies found in package.json are installed with either NPM, Yarn, PNPM, or Bun (depending on packageManager field in package.json if present, or the detected lockfile).

 Build#

-Or, if it's an NX Monorepo (detected if nx.json
+Or, if it's an NX Monorepo (detected if

 Start#